cs130-w21/11/README.md

 This repo serves as a template for repositories in this organization.
 The following information describes how the native features/workflows of Github can be customized to work in a scrum development process.

+## Triggering our CI/CD Pipeline
+To trigger our pipeline, you can either push to a branch, or make a pull request for a branch.
+You can also take a look at our actions tab to see associated runs.

 ## Issues

 An issue is a unit of tracking work.
 Issues can be classified into different classes using `labels`.
 This can be used to classify issues in the scrum process as follows.